 I obtained my Bachelor’s degree in Nigeria, where I was born and raised.
 I have an MSc in Occupational Health and Safety Leadership (University of Nottingham), an MA in Higher Education Practice (University of East Anglia) and a PhD in Management Research (University of East Anglia).
-Iam a Fellow of the Higher Education Academy and currently serves on the Editorial Boards of Work, Employment and Society, and African Journal of Management.
+I am a Fellow of the Higher Education Academy and a member of numerous professional organisations, including the Academy of Management, British Academy of Management, Nigerian Institute of Management, European Academy of Management, and British Sociological Association.

 - developing employees’ knowledge, skills, and abilities at work